jackomahony97/software-eng/README.md

+This calculator is an exaample of creating independant code blocks that work together harmoniously through a main program.

-The calculator will consist of 4 programs:
+The calculator consists of 4 programs which are called by the main program.

 1. Tokenizer 2.
 Infix to Postfix Converter 3.
 Code Generator 4.
 Virtual Machine